compintell/Mooncake.jl/SUPPORT_POLICY.md

 1. accept and proactively produce fixes for that version,
 1. maintain version-specific code in the `Mooncake.jl` codebase.

-This requires a surprisingly amount of overhead to the development of `Mooncake.jl`, and has the potential to substantially increase the complexity of the codebase.
+All of this adds a surprising amount of overhead to the development of `Mooncake.jl`, and tends to substantially increase the complexity of the codebase.
 All of this makes it harder to improve `Mooncake.jl`.
 Consequently, this policy represents a decision to tradeoff support for a range of minor Julia versions in exchange for easing the development burden associated to `Mooncake.jl`.